Brock & Brock pllc

 History

-Richard Linton Brock and Thomas Dawson Brock are the second and third generation to practice law in Montpelier.
+Richard Linton Brock and Thomas Dawson Brock are the second and third generations of the Brock family to practice law in Montpelier.
 The firm is a successor to firms that have been in Montpelier since 1974.
+Richard Brock retired from the practice of law in 2022.

 Thomas Dawson Brock